-HT.3 Careers in history
+Careers in history

-HT.1 Concepts for historical understanding
+6.1 Concepts for historical understanding

 Historians use seven concepts to help them investigate and understand the past.
 At times you will use several of these concepts at once; at other times you may focus on just one.
 As you learn to apply each concept, you will begin to think like a historian.
-The seven key concepts in History are:
+The seven key concepts in history are:

 - perspectives

-- continuity and change

 - cause and effect

-- evidence

-empathy
+- empathy

-- significance - contestability.
+- contestability.